 Michelle's Embrace Your Beauty earrings feature a color palette inspired by the orange seashell earrings with turquoise accents commonly found in Pueblo Country

 Michelle is currently in the process of receiving her Associates in Business at the New Mexico State University-Grants Campus.
 She plans for Milo Creations to become more than a jewelry company and appeal to a diverse audience.

 View Michelle's growing number of Eighth Generation products here.

 February 19, 2018

 Michele Reyes (Diné) is a weaver, photographer, and mother of seven.
 She learned traditional weaving from her grandmother as a teenager, and draws inspiration from Navajo rug designs while adding a modern edge.
 Based out of Utah, she is the owner and operator of Three Canoes Design along with her husband Kyle.
-Michele has been an Inspired Natives Project Collaborator since 2016.
+Michele is a former Inspired Natives Project Collaborator.

 February 15, 2018

 John Pepion is a Plains Indian Graphic artist from the Piikani Band of the Blackfoot Confederacy.
 He is based out of the Blackfeet reservation in north-central Montana, where the Rocky Mountains meet the plains.
 John is best known for his ledger art, an art tradition that developed in Plains tribes as the buffalo hide they traditionally used for painting became scarce, and they were forced to adapt to making artwork on the ledger paper from accounting books.
 He comes from a family of artists, and pictographic art has been in his family for hundreds of years.